Summer Jobs at CIC

 Job requirements: Current First Aid & CPR certification.
 Experience with digital photography and PCs and Video.
 Teaching experience preferred.

-ADMINISTRATIVE and LEADERSHIP POSITIONS. ( Returning staff have priority for these positions & some positions may not be available) .
+ADMINISTRATIVE and LEADERSHIP POSITIONS. ( These positions are not available ) .

 Boys Camp Director

 Girls Camp Director